ovh/docs/pages/platform/public-cloud/responsibility-model-block-storage/guide.en-gb.md

 ---
-title: RACI for Block Storage Public Cloud
+title: RACI for Public Cloud Block Storage
 slug: raci-block-storage-public-cloud
 section: General Information
-excerpt: "Shared responsibilities between OVHcloud and the customer for Block Storage Public Cloud"
+excerpt: "Shared responsibilities between OVHcloud and the customer for Public Cloud Block Storage"
 order: 6
 ---

-**Last update 23/12/2022**
+**Last update 23rd December 2022**

 ## Objectif

-The RACI below details shared responsibilities between OVHcloud and the customer for Public Cloud Block Storage Service.
+The RACI below details shared responsibilities between OVHcloud and the customer for the Public Cloud Block Storage service.
 This shared model can help relieve the customer’s operational burden.

 | Roles |
 | --- |